ahmyk9/ahmyk9/README.md

 I'm Ahmed, a full-stack developer based in Australia.
 Always doing something.

-I love turning ideas into clean, functional interfaces and tools.
-Whether it's open source projects, if something pops in my head, chances are I’ll prototype it the same night.
+I do be working on open source projects, if something pops in my head, chances are I’ll prototype and never touch it again because if it gotta be a billion dollar idea right?.

 My main stack these days is JavaScript/TypeScript, React, Tailwind, Node.js, and Next.js.
 I enjoy designing smooth UI flows, debugging complex problems, and making products feel fast and intuitive.
 I also experiment with AI integrations, cloud-hosted apps, and data-driven tools.

-I’ve built a bunch of projects.
-Some internal for work, some public, some just experiments.

-Fun Facts

-I go to the gym, love optimizing routines, and follow Huberman protocols (mostly 👀).

-My hobbies: gym, makin video edits, photography, building random tools and apps, and huge music enjoyer (enjoyer?).

-I love clean UI/UX and spend way too long perfecting tiny details.
+Check me out.
+Xie Xie

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ahmed-khilji-45b509169/)